Chart Color Schemes

 Bilgola Plateau's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Bilgola Plateau's health outcomes data shows excellent results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Bilgola Plateau shows excellent health outcomes based on AreaSearch's analysis of mortality rates and chronic condition prevalence.
 The area has a very low prevalence of common health conditions across all age groups.
-Approximately 68% of Bilgola Plateau's total population (2,491 people) have private health cover, compared to Greater Sydney's 59.9%.
+Approximately 68% of Bilgola Plateau's total population (2,473 people) has private health cover, higher than Greater Sydney's 59.9%.

 Nationally, the average is 55.7%.
-The most prevalent medical conditions in Bilgola Plateau are arthritis and asthma, affecting 7.5% and 6.5% of residents respectively.
-Notably, 72.9% of residents declare themselves completely clear of medical ailments, compared to Greater Sydney's 74.6%.
-The area has a higher proportion of seniors aged 65 and over at 25.8% (948 people), compared to Greater Sydney's 15.4%.
-Health outcomes among seniors in Bilgola Plateau are strong and align with national rankings for the general population.
+The most prevalent medical conditions are arthritis and asthma, affecting 7.5% and 6.5% of residents respectively.
+72.9% of residents declare themselves completely clear of medical ailments, compared to Greater Sydney's 74.6%.
+Bilgola Plateau has 26.0% of residents aged 65 and over (949 people), higher than Greater Sydney's 15.5%.
+Health outcomes among seniors are strong, broadly in line with national rankings for the general population.

 Frequently Asked Questions - Health